electron/electron/docs/api/crash-reporter.md

 * `value` String - Parameter value.
 Specifying `null` or `undefined` will remove the key from the extra parameters.

-Set an extra data to set be sent with the crash report.
-The values specified here will be sent in addition to any values set via the `extra` option to the `start` API.
-This API is only available on macOS, if you need to add additional extra parameters on Linux and Windows after your first call to `start` you can call `start` again with the updated `extra` options for the parameters to send.
+Set an extra parameter to set be sent with the crash report.
+The values specified here will be sent in addition to any values set via the `extra` option when `start` was called.
+This API is only available on macOS, if you need to add/update extra parameters on Linux and Windows after your first call to `start` you can call `start` again with the updated `extra` options.

 ## Crash Report Payload